Genera1Z/GroupedDiscreteRepresentation/readme.md

 ## About

-Official implementation of paper "*Grouped Discrete Representation for Object-Centric Learning*" available on [arXiv:2411.02299](https://arxiv.org/abs/2411.02299).
+Official implementation of ECML 2025 paper "*Grouped Discrete Representation for Object-Centric Learning*" available on [arXiv:2411.02299](https://arxiv.org/abs/2411.02299).

-**GDR is *re-implemented* upon codebase [VQ-VFM-OCL](https://github.com/Genera1Z/VQ-VFM-OCL).
+**Please note that this GDR is *re-implemented* upon codebase [VQ-VFM-OCL](https://github.com/Genera1Z/VQ-VFM-OCL), different from the version described in the paper.
 For more details, models, checkpoints, datasets and results, please visit this repo.**

 Quantative results: